yujulia/codepath-instagram/README.md

 * you need to use `indexpath.section` not `indexpath.row`, not explained in tutorial
 * `func numberOfSectionsInTableView(tableView: UITableView) -> Int {` has to be used instead of `func tableview` blah blah... not explained in tutorial, completely random
-* all the examples for arrays are not NSarrays, none of that is helpful
+* all the examples for arrays are very confusing
+* `viewForZoomingInScrollView(scrollPanel: UIScrollView) -> UIView?` is correct, not the version in the tutorial

 ## License